developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Select whether a single *Audio Stream* will be visible to the Device User within the *Zebra Volume Control* when it is included as part of a new *Audio UI Profile* being added and may be specified within each instance of the Group **Stream** within the sub-array **Add Profile Streams**.
+Select whether a single *Audio Stream* will be visible to the Device User within the *Zebra Volume Control* when it is included as part of a new *Audio UI Profile* being added and may be specified within each instance of the Group **Stream** within the *Sub-array* **Add Profile Streams**.

 If an *Audio Stream* is made not visible for an *Audio UI Profile*, the *Zebra Volume Control* will not present ANY UI to the Device User to control the volume of that *Audio Stream*.
 The result is basically identical to not including the *Audio Stream* in the *Audio UI Profile*.
 This might be used when temporarily disabling an *Audio Stream* to avoid the need to remove and then add back in the entire definition of that *Audio Stream*.